By Michael Lanza

 - Many stories, including stories about trips and many of my expert tips, require a paid subscription to read.
 For as little as $5, you can read about and see photos from many trips.
 The expert tips and planning details in those stories will help experienced backpackers and others plan it on their own.

 - My e-guides provide much greater detail on how to plan and execute a specific trip, like the very best time of year to do a hike, when to hit certain sections, the best strategy for avoiding crowds on popular hikes, the tricks I’ve learned for obtaining a popular backcountry permit, and planning an itinerary that hits the highlights and is appropriate for everyone involved.

 - By using my Custom Trip Planning service, you get my personal, customized help planning your trip, which covers your questions about season and weather, required permits, logistics, and gear, as well as how to execute your trip on the ground in the safest and most enjoyable way—saving your valuable time and avoiding problems.
 I’ll answer the questions you didn’t know to ask.

 Once again, thanks to all who completed my survey—and to all of you, my readers.
 You make producing The Big Outside the best job I’ve ever had.

 Do you want to support my work on The Big Outside, but not sure you’re ready to buy a subscription?
-I would appreciate a payment of support in any amount, which you can make using the form below.
+I would appreciate a tip in any amount, which you can make by clicking here.